frewsxcv/graphosaurus/README.md

 graph.renderIn("graph");
 ```

-After substituting this JavaScript into the `<script>` block, you should see this:
+After inserting this JavaScript in the `<script>` block, you should see this:

 ![](https://i.imgur.com/0ylXUd6.gif)